 Looking back at how humanity evolved through small, incremental steps and groundbreaking discoveries altogether, we can tell that philosophy is both an art and science.
 Without asking ourselves what our higher purpose is, why are we living in communities governed as they are, about the meaning of life and God, and many other burning questions, where would we be now?

 Probably far less evolved, living in the mundane, going through the motions.
 However, philosophers took these questions and turned them into answers, which led humanity further in the evolution process.
-The Story of Philosophy explores how thinkers like Platon or Nietzsche lived their lives in virtue and made it their mission to solve humanity’s most difficult puzzles.
+The Story of Philosophy by Will Durant explores how thinkers like Platon or Nietzsche lived their lives in virtue and made it their mission to solve humanity’s most difficult puzzles.

 Here are my three favorite lessons from the book: